 I could go on to point with pride at our accomplishments in the first five volumes, but the pages of this Journal speak for themselves.
 Unlike the pages of a print journal, they are all at your fingertips every time you come back, and our search tools and Archive pages make it relatively easy to find things, independent of their actual date of publication.

 "Our accomplishments" are not mine alone, of course.
-I owe a great deal of thanks -- herewith conveyed -- to my loyal and hard-working Editorial Board, to the many colleagues who have given time to refereeing, to the large number of contributors who have produced the excellent works we have published, and to the staffs of the organizations that have made JOMA possible: the National Science Foundation, the Mathematical Association of America, the MAA Mathematical Sciences Digital Library, the Math Forum @ Drexel, and Lucidea LLC.
+I owe a great deal of thanks -- herewith conveyed -- to my loyal and hard-working Editorial Board, to the many colleagues who have given time to refereeing, to the large number of contributors who have produced the excellent works we have published, and to the staffs of the organizations that have made JOMA possible: the National Science Foundation, the Mathematical Association of America, the MAA Mathematical Sciences Digital Library, and the Math Forum @ Drexel.
 I'm tempted to name names, but the list is very long, and you know who you are.
 Thanks.

 As a sometime valedictorian (many years ago) and student of Latin (even more years ago), I learned what the word "valedictory" means -- it means "say goodbye."
 Goodbye.